top of page

 Reduced 5% CIT rate upon profit distribution for companies with International Company Status

-Withholding corporate taxes in Georgia
+Withholding Corporate Taxes in Georgia

 Dividends